rabidaudio/rabid.audio/_posts/2015-1-7-if-i-were-a-professor.md

 Case studies of the development of discoveries in physics and mathematics from the early 20th century which revolutionized their fields.
 Analysis of theorems, experiments, and their historical, philosophical, and cultural context and ramifications.
 Special attention will be given to how these discoveries disrupted the modernist world view.
-For each, a relevant non-technical literary work will acompany technical reference material.
+For each, a relevant non-technical literary work will accompany technical reference material.

 #### Prerequisites